 Part D-IRMAA Premium

-Since the TRAIL MAPD prescription coverage includes a Medicare Part D benefit, Medicare requires that members of TRAIL MAPD whose annual income is above a certain limit to pay an additional premium called IRMAA (Income-Related Monthly Adjustment Amount).
+Medicare requires those enrolled in a Medicare Part D plan whose annual income is above a certain limit to pay an additional premium called IRMAA (Income-Related Monthly Adjustment Amount).
 Medicare will look back at your tax return from two years ago to determine your income.
-For 2018, Medicare will be looking at 2016 tax returns.
-For 2017, individual tax filers with an income over $85,000 on their 2015 tax return are required to pay the IRMMA.
-Married-couples filing jointly with an income over $170,000 on their 2015 tax return are required to pay the IRMMA.
-These amounts could change for 2018.
-The Social Security Administration will send members whose income is verified by the IRS to exceed the established limits a predetermination letter indicating whether or not IRMAA will apply to the Medicare beneficiary.
+For those members whose income is verified by the IRS to exceed the established limits, the Social Security Administration will send a predetermination letter.
 If applicable, IRMAA applies to both Medicare Parts B and D; therefore, members who pay an additional premium for their Medicare Part B coverage are the same members who will be charged the Medicare Part D IRMAA amount.
-Specifically, the 2017 base premium for Part B is $134.00*.
 Members will receive a quarterly bill in the mail from Social Security for these additional premiums.
-In order to remain in the Medicare Advantage plan, you must pay these additional premiums.
+To remain in the Medicare Advantage plan, affected members must pay these additional premiums.
 Go to medicare.gov for IRMAA premium amounts.